dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/index.md

 Dynamsoft Barcode Reader (DBR) SDK .NET Edition is a barcode reading tool designed specifically for .NET developers.

 Leveraging the efficiency and flexibility of the .NET language, DBR .NET Edition provides rich APIs for developers to easily integrate barcode reading functionality into your .NET applications.
-Please take a look at [API Reference]({{ site.dbr_dotnet_api }}index.html) to see details.
+Please take a look at [API Reference]({{ site.dbr_dotnet_api}}index.html) to see details.

 As one of the functional products of the Dynamsoft Capture Vision (DCV) framework, DBR is also designed to seamlessly integrate with other DCV components and provide developers with a comprehensive set of image processing tools, which cover image capturing, content understanding, result parsing, and interactive workflow.
-If you are building such a capturing and processing solution, take a look at [Introduction to Dynamsoft Capture Vision]({{ site.dcvb_architecture }}).
+If you are building such a capturing and processing solution, take a look at [Introduction to Dynamsoft Capture Vision]({{site.dcvb_architecture}}).

 Furthermore, DBR provides a powerful parameter system in order to cope with various scenarios.
-Read [Parameters]({{ site.dbr_parameters }}structure-and-interfaces-of-parameters.html) for details.
+Read <a href="{{site.dbr_parameters_reference}}index.html">Parameter Reference</a> for details.

 ## Getting Started with DBR .NET Edition